GRR

 best-lotus-road-cars-1-lotus-seven-s1-goodwood-27012021.jpg

-Lotus Seven – 1957
+LOTUS SEVEN – 1957

-There's a certain period charm to an early, alloy-clothed Super Seven.
-A car that swung before the Sixties.
+There’s a certain period charm to an early, alloy-clothed Super Seven.
+A car that swung before the ’60s.
 Images of Graham Hill winning at Brands Hatch in a Coventry Climax-powered Seven reveal a car that was visually and technically closer to a contemporary GP car than anything else.
 That you could buy one, assemble it at home, drive to the track and be dicing for the lead all for less than £600 made it real and relevant in a way that no other car was.

 best-lotus-road-cars-2-lotus-elite-goodwood-27012021.jpg

-Lotus Elite – 1957
+LOTUS ELITE – 1957

-The Lotus Elite epitomised Chapman’s maverick, entrepreneurial spirit: its highly innovative glass-fibre monocoque construction – which formed the entire load-bearing structure – kept weight down to just 500kg.
+The Lotus Elite epitomised Chapman’s maverick, entrepreneurial spirit: its highly innovative glassfibre monocoque construction – which formed the entire load-bearing structure – kept weight down to just 500kg.
 The body shape itself – though beautifully proportioned – was also aerodynamically advanced for its time.
 Thanks to the pen of Peter Kirwan-Taylor and the brain of aerodynamicist Frank Costin, the Elite achieved an extremely low drag co-efficient of just 0.29.
-To add context, an early Jaguar E-type was a bricklike 0.44 and a Porsche 911, 0.34.
+To add context, an early Jaguar E-type was a bricklike 0.44 and a Porsche 911 was 0.34.

 Light weight and low drag allowed the Elite to reach 115mph, reaping true sportscar performance from a relatively meagre 1.2-litre, four-pot, Coventry-Climax engine.
 However, v-max was not what it was all about.
-On any B-road its irreproachable handling would enable any half-skilled driver to average 60mph while never exceeding 70mph.
+On a typical B-road its irreproachable handling would enable any half-skilled driver to average 60mph while never exceeding 70mph.
 So light and nimble, it would simply outpace most other sportscars of the day.

 best-lotus-road-cars-3-lotus-elan-goodwood-1964-sutton-mi-goodwood-27012021.jpg

-Lotus Elan – 1962
+LOTUS ELAN – 1962

-The Elan continued the Chapman “simplify, then add lightness” philosophy – though perhaps not in the way he had intended.
-Burned by the difficulties of utilising a stressed glass-fibre monocoque in the production of his Elite – and its failure to succeed commercially – Chapman’s planned successor required a step back from the state-of-the-art.
-The Elan, instead utilised a steel backbone chassis upon which a vastly simplified glass-fibre body was fixed.
-Not only did this increase ease of production for the Elan, it informed Lotus’ production process for the next three decades.
-This adjustment also helped the Elan undercut the Elite by £350 and consequently, the new car outsold it in the first year.
+This adjustment also helped the Elan undercut the Elite by £350 and, consequently, the new car outsold it in the first year.
 Not only was the Elan a commercial success – one that propped up Chapman’s racing efforts – it handled like a dream.
 The low mass, near-perfect weight distribution, exceptional stiffness and all-round independent suspension made the Elan as close to a Formula car for the road as one could buy in 1962.

 best-lotus-road-cars-4-lotus-esprit-turbo-goodwood-27012021.jpg

+The handling was excellent, but the Esprit’s four-pot struggled to dash to 62mph in 8 seconds: it didn’t cut it.
 But then the Turbo arrived.
-The Essex Turbo Esprit – an unfortunate tribute to Team Lotus’ dubious F1 sponsor of the time – upped the ante, bringing 213PS (156kW) to the party.
-This forced induction upgrade returned true supercar-killing figures: 0-60mph in 6.1 seconds and a top speed of over 150mph.
+The Essex Turbo Esprit – an unfortunate tribute to Team Lotus’s dubious F1 sponsor of the time – upped the ante, bringing 213PS (156kW) to the party.
+This forced induction upgrade returned true supercar-killing figures: 0-60mph in 6.1 seconds and a top speed of more than 150mph.
 Chassis, suspension, brake reworks and a new Giugiaro aerodynamic body kit complemented the new dry-sump 910 engine.
 It was good enough to wipe smiles in Modena and Stuttgart.

 best-lotus-road-cars-5-lotus-carlton-goodwood-27012021.jpg